ImplFerris/pico-pico/src/blinky/rp-hal.md

-# Blink LED Program with RP HAL
+# Blink (Dimming) LED Program with RP HAL

 This example code is taken from rp235x-hal repo (It also includes additional examples beyond just the blink examples):

 ["https://github.com/rp-rs/rp-hal/tree/main/rp235x-hal-examples"](https://github.com/rp-rs/rp-hal/tree/main/rp235x-hal-examples)

-It adjusts the LED's brightness by changing the duty cycle at regular intervals, creating a blinking effect.
+It adjusts the LED's brightness by changing the duty cycle at regular intervals, creating a dimming effect.

 ## The main code
 ```rust